-Your tailor-made Master Programme
+Your tailor-made master's programme

 Students with a background in environmental sciences, social sciences and ICT first follow basic geo-information and remote sensing courses.
 They can create their individual programme by:

 - selecting advanced geo-information and remote sensing courses;